Click a thumbnail to see its larger version and description.

 So, there are 24 polarisation tiles in this second plane of which 8 are of the one polarisation type and 16 of the other type.

 When moving a slider from one end to the other end, 1 filter of the second plane disappears, 1 filter of the second plane becomes visible and 3 filters remain visible but will move one position along with the direction of the movement of the slider.
-Due to the alternating polarisation direction of neighbouring filters in the fixed first plane, the 3 filters in the moving second plane that remain visible will change colour (from light to dark or vice versa).
+Due to the alternating polarisation direction of adjacent filters in the fixed first plane, the 3 filters in the moving second plane that remain visible will change colour (from light to dark or vice versa).
 This can be rather confusing.

-This is explained in the pictures:
+This is explained in the images: